DIY do it yourself

 • marker and square;

-• quenching oil and tin container.
+• hardening oil and a tin container.

-Anvil manufacturing process
+Anvil making process

 How to make an anvil from an old piece of rail